jSherz/jsj-blog/_posts/2018-04-14-private-static-docs.markdown

 ## Step 1.
 The Bucket

-To begin, we're going to create an S3 bucket that has a "private" access control list (ACL).
+To begin, we&rsquo;re going to create an S3 bucket that has a "private" access control list (ACL).
 The ACL is very important as it prevents users from accessing the files inside of it without passing through our CloudFront distribution (and thus Lambda function).